xunterr/load-balancer/README.md

 # load-balancer
 ---

-This repository contains a lightweight and straightforward load balancer implementation that uses the round-robin algorithm.
+This repository contains a lightweight and straightforward load balancer implementation that uses the round-robin algorithm and least connections algorithm.
 The load balancer is designed to evenly distribute incoming traffic across multiple backend servers.

 ## Features

 - **Round-Robin Algorithm:** Requests are evenly distributed across backend servers.
+- **Least connections Algorithm:** Requests are going to the server with minimal load.
 - **Healthchecks:** Load balancer uses both passive and active healthchecks.
 Active one runs every minute.

 ## Configuration